[SOLVED] How to Copy a Directory Linux

-You can use the command with the option to copy a directory in Linux.
+You can use the cp -r command with the option to copy a directory in Linux.
+Copying directories is crucial in the Linux operating system for creating backups, revamping the filesystem structure, and transferring data between different locations.
 The -r option stands for “recursive,” meaning it will copy the directory and all its contents, including subdirectories.

 Here are the steps to copy a directory in Linux: